timescale/docs/mst/security.md

 virtual machines used in Managed Service for TimescaleDB.

 TimescaleDB services are periodically assessed and penetration tested for any security issues by an independent professional cybersecurity vendor.
-The latest evaluation report [is available for download][cloud-security-eval].
+The most recent evaluation report
+[is available for download][cloud-security-eval].

 Aiven is fully GDPR-compliant, and has executed Data Processing Agreements (DPAs) with relevant cloud infrastructure providers.
 If you require a DPA, or if you want more information about information security policies, contact [Timescale Support][timescale-support].

 [cidr-wiki]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing
 [cloud-security-eval]: https://www.elfgroup.fi/ecc/1708-S6-71acd0046.pdf